CriminalPancake/void-stranger-ap/README.md

 Leonarth - For helping a massive amount with the gamemaker netcode side of things (and of course working on that library in the first place!)

-Cavin856 - For offering a staggering amount of wonderful feedback on how to improve this going forward, and also helping with some bug fixes and logic errors
+Cavin856 - For offering a staggering amount of wonderful feedback on how to improve this going forward, helping with some bug fixes and logic errors, and adding the pause menu Atoner functionality.